 But I am finally in the YVR airport.
 With all my bags packed and all.

-One of the things that made things took so long was that I had problems with … More on following page.
-Click here to continue reading
+One of the things that made things took so long was that I had problems with … Continue reading

 It was what I call a productive day.
 I took a couple of hours nap at the hotel after a full day of roaming around Beijing.
 The day started very early at about 7AM and by the time I got back at 4PM, I had covered the Beihai Park, the Lama Temple, the Bell Tower and the Drum Tower.

 Surprisingly I did not sleep long.
 I think I was beginning to get used to long days on the feet.
 For dinner that day, I took a 10 minutes walk from the hotel to the Little Sheep Hot Pot.

 It is the familiar logo, isn’t it?
 We have a Little Sheep Hot Pot in Richmond and I had even blogged about it here.
 One thing I find puzzling is that while in China, this chain hot pot restaurant is called Little Sheep while the restaurant in Richmond is called Mongolian Hot Pot.
 The Chinese name and the logo remain the same too.

 This green round logo is so familiar too.
 There were quite a number of Little Sheep restaurants in Beijing.
 They all look high end and expensive looking, unlike the one we have in Richmond which was just so-so.